Try My Love (Jeremy Jordan album): Music and lyrics

-Lyrically, the album is predominantly centered on themes of love and relationships, with the singer expressing a deliberate aim to convey positive messages and emotions.
-Jordan articulated that his songwriting goal was to merge a radio-friendly pop sound with accessible lyrics drawn from personal emotions, intending to offer encouragement and connect universally with listeners across cultural and linguistic barriers.
-In a 1993 interview with the New Straits Times, he stated that although the lyrics to "The Right Kind of Love" were written by Robbie Nevil, they contained "the exact words to describe his feelings at that particular point in time".
+Lyrically, the album is predominantly centered on themes of love and relationships.
+Jordan stated that "As a debut album, my aim was to come out with a positive record which talks about love and relationships...to make people happy".
+He also noted that although the lyrics to "The Right Kind of Love" were written by Robbie Nevil, they contained the exact words to describe his feelings at that particular point in time.